cassiomolin/cassiomolin.github.io/_posts/2019-08-19-combining-jackson-streaming-api-with-objectmapper-for-parsing-json.md

 However, in situations where we may have a couple of millions of elements in the array, we may not be able to hold all data in memory.
 So we need to fallback to the Jackson Streaming API.

 The Jackson Streaming API was inspired in [StAX][stax], an event-based API for processing XML documents.
-Unlike StAX, it uses the term _token_ instead of _event_, which better reflects the JSON structure.
+Unlike StAX, Jackson uses the term _token_ instead of _event_, which better reflects the JSON structure.

 The main types of the Jackson Streaming API are: